 Read More »Measurement & Data

-Directions: Use the digits 1 to 9, at most one time each, to fill in the boxes to make a time that is 4:37 pm.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make a time that is 4:37 pm.
 Source: Robert Kaplinsky

 Read More »Building Shelves 2